NBBJ

-NBBJ is an American global architecture, planning and design firm with offices in Boston, Columbus, London, Los Angeles, New York, Portland, Pune, San Francisco, Seattle and Shanghai.
+NBBJ is an American global architecture, planning and design firm with offices in Boston, Columbus, Charlotte, London, Los Angeles, New York, Portland, Pune, San Diego, San Francisco, Seattle and Shanghai.

-The firm provides services in architecture, interiors, planning and urban design, experience design, healthcare and workplace consulting, landscape architecture, and lighting design.
-It works across a wide range of markets, including civic and cultural institutions, workplace and commercial environments, healthcare, education, science and research, sports, and urban planning.
+The firm provides services in architecture, interiors, planning and urban design, environmental graphics, experience design, healthcare and workplace consulting, landscape architecture, and lighting design.
+The firm works across sectors including healthcare, commercial and workplace environments, science and research, education, civic and cultural institutions, and urban design.

-NBBJ has been recognized as one of TIME's 100 Most Influential Companies (2025), a five-time honoree on Fast Company's Most Innovative Companies list, and named the fastest-growing architecture firm by Architectural Record.
-It has also been recognized as "Best in Business” by Modern Healthcare and as the “architecture firm of choice for tech companies” by Wired.
+NBBJ has been recognized as a TIME 100 Most Influential Companies (2025), and a six-time recipient of the Fast Company Most Innovative Architecture Firm award.
+NBBJ was also recognized as "Best in Business" by Modern Healthcare, named the fastest-growing architecture firm by Architectural Record, and designated by Wired as the "architecture firm of choice for tech companies."'

-The firm was an early signatory of the Architecture 2030 challenge, a global initiative to reduce fossil-fuel greenhouse gas emissions in the built environment.
-In 2025, NBBJ was ranked #1 among US architecture firms for collective Energy Use Intensity (EUI) reduction—a key metric measuring building energy efficiency—achieving nearly a 75% reduction across its portfolio.
-The firm also ranked among the top two firms by gross square footage of projects meeting EUI targets.